 Requisite: MUSI 111, 112, or consent of the instructor.
 Fall semester.
-Professor Schneider.2013-14: Offered in Spring 2014
+Professor Schneider.2017-18: Not offered

 (Offered as SPAN 236, EUST 232 and FAMS 328.)
 Once severely constrained by dictator Francisco Franco’s censorship laws and rarely exported beyond the country’s borders, Spanish film has been transformed into an internationally-known cinema in the last decades.
 This course offers a critical overview of Spanish film from 1950 to the present, examining how Spain’s culture and society are imagined onscreen by directors such as Berlanga, Erice, Bollaín, and Almodóvar.
 Students will analyze works of Spanish cinema alongside theoretical and critical texts, exploring such topics as gendered roles in contemporary society, immigration, globalization, censorship, and experiences of war and violence.
 We will also track the sociological, cultural, and political forces inside Spain that have inspired such cinematic representations.
 This course provides an introduction to visual analysis and critical writing about film and will be conducted in English.
 Students are expected to attend weekly screenings where films will be shown in Spanish with English subtitles.
 Spanish majors who wish to count this course toward fulfillment of requirements will be asked to write papers in Spanish.

 Limited to 20 students.
 Spring semester.
-Professor Brenneis.2013-14: Not offered
+Professor Brenneis.2017-18: Not offered

 (Offered as HIST 234 [EU] and EUST 234.)
 This course will explore the history of Nazi Germany from 1933 to 1945.
 It will examine the emergence of Hitler and Nazism in Germany, Nazi ideology and aesthetics, Nazi racial policies, daily life in the Third Reich, women under Nazism, resistance to the Nazis, Nazi foreign policy and World War II, the Holocaust, and the Nuremberg War Crimes Trial.
 Class participants will also discuss themes that range beyond the Nazi case: How do dictatorships function?
 What constitutes resistance?
 How and why do regimes engage in mass murder?
 Texts will include films, diaries, memoirs, government and other official documents, and classic and recent scholarly accounts of the era.
 Three class meetings per week.

 Limited to 60 students.
 Fall semester.
-Professor Epstein.2013-14: Offered in Fall 2013
+Professor Epstein.2017-18: Offered in Fall 2017

 This course rotates around the shifting notion of the divine in Western Civilization, focusing on theology, philosophy, literature, and music.
 Students explore the development of the three major prophetic religions as well as some of the mystical movements they fostered.
 Discussions rotate around the King James Bible, Augustine’s Confessions, the Koran, Maimonides’ The Guide for the Perplexed, the Zohar, and Spinoza’s work as a cornerstone to the Enlightenment.
 Secularism in modern culture is contemplated and the contemporary atheist movement of Dawkins and Hitchens is analyzed.
 Music explorations range from Johann Sebastian Bach to John Cage; in science, from Isaac Newton to Albert Einstein and Stephen Hawking; and in film, from Ingmar Bergman to Woody Allen.
 Readings include parts of Dostoevsky’s The Brothers Karamazov, Freud’s Moses and Monotheism, Kafka’s The Castle, Pirandello’s Six Characters in Search of an Author, Borges’ “The Secret Miracle” and Beckett’s Waiting for Godot.

 Limited to 20 students.
 Spring semester.
-Professor Stavans.2013-14: Not offered
+Professor Stavans.2017-18: Not offered

 (Offered as HIST 236 [EU] and EUST 238.)
 The Cold War indelibly shaped the second half of the twentieth century.
 Spies seemed ubiquitous; nuclear annihilation imminent.
 Films such as Red October and the James Bond series forged a Western image of the Soviet Union.
 But how were these decades experienced behind the Iron Curtain?
 This class explores Soviet history between the end of World War II and the collapse of the USSR.
 We will study the roots of the Cold War; the politics of de-Stalinization in the USSR; the unfolding of Soviet influence in Eastern Europe; and Soviet relations with the West, China, and the developing world.
 We will also explore the internal dynamics of Soviet society: the rise of the Soviet middle class, consumerism, tourism, the entertainment industry, demographic trends, education, and public health.
 Two class meetings per week.

 Fall semester.
-Five College Professor Glebov.2013-14: Not offered
+Five College Professor Glebov.2017-18: Not offered